A closer look: Difficulty Breathing (Dyspnea) in Cats

 Diagnostic tests may include:

-Since there are many possible causes, treatment depends on diagnosis.
+Since there are many possible causes, treatment will depend on diagnosis.
 Treatment may include:

 There are times when a change in respiratory effort is normal, such as after exercise, or in excessive heat.
 If there is no association with a causal event, any changes in breathing require emergency medical attention.